Aaron98990/ways-of-the-game/misconduct.md

 - "That was outside the penalty area."
 - "No way that's a foul."
 - "What are you calling?"
+- "Where's the card?" or asking, not demanding for a card (the person wants the game called more tightly)
 - "Keep my players safe!" (the person wants the game called more tightly)
 - "Control the game." (the person wants the game called more tightly)
 - "How can you call that when you're that far away?"
 - jumping in frustration

+Players give information on how they want the game called.
+Take it in sometimes.

 #### **Dissent by word**